Boosting Transferability in Vision-Language Attacks via Diversification along the Intersection Region of Adversarial Trajectory: Introduction

 \section{Introduction}

 Vision-language pre-training (VLP) models utilize multimodal learning, leveraging large-scale image-text pairs to bridge the gap between visual and language understanding.
-These models showcase revolutionary performance across various downstream Vision-and-Language tasks, including image-text retrieval, image captioning, visual grounding, and visual entailment, as demonstrated in \cite{khan2021exploiting,Hu_2022_CVPR,lei2021understanding,shi2021dense}.
-Despite their success, recent research highlights the high vulnerability of VLP models, particularly when confronted with multimodal adversarial examples \cite{zhang2022towards,lu2023setlevel}.
-Uncovering the vulnerabilities, especially common issues, can drive further research on building reliable and practical VLP models.
+These models showcase revolutionary performance across various downstream Vision-and-Language tasks, including image-text retrieval, image captioning, visual grounding, and visual entailment, as demonstrated in \cite{khan2021exploiting, Hu_2022_CVPR,lei2021understanding,shi2021dense}.
+Despite their success, recent research underscores the significant vulnerability of VLP models, particularly when confronted with multimodal adversarial examples \cite{zhang2022towards,lu2023setlevel,han2023ot,he2023sa,cheng2024typography,luo2024image,gao2024adversarial}.
+Uncovering the vulnerabilities, especially common issues, can drive further research aimed at building more reliable and practical VLP models.

 Current research predominantly concentrates on attacking VLP models via a white-box setting, where the model's structural information can be exploited.
 However, exploring the transferability of multimodal adversarial examples is pivotal, especially given the limited access to detailed model structures in real-world scenarios.
 There have been some efforts made to enhance the transferability of attacks on VLP models by introducing input diversity, as seen in the work SGA \cite{lu2023setlevel}.
 While they have achieved some effectiveness, how to enhance the transferability of multimodal adversarial examples is still an open question.